 Sabi Sabi’s prime location, well away from city lights, means boundless stargazing opportunities, regardless of the season.
 Most winter nights are cloudless and thousands of stars are visible to the naked eye.
 Our trained rangers provide enlightening and entertaining commentary about the southern hemisphere constellations, most notably the magnificent Southern Cross (or Crux to use the formal term).
 Too far south to be viewed by latitudes north of 25°, this constellation was for centuries a sailor’s navigational best friend once they crossed the Equator.
 Together with the Pointers, comprising Alpha and Beta Centauri, it can still be very effectively used to find south, even whilst out on safari.
 Also visible however is the False Cross which lies 25° west-northwest of the Southern Cross.
 Regrettably it proved the nemesis of many a captain trying to steer his ship around the Cape of Good Hope.
 Mistaking it for the Southern Cross they would think they were further south than they were and, turning their ships to round the Cape, ran aground.
 Numerous shipwrecks along the Cape coast are testament to its deceptiveness.

 All stargazing at Sabi Sabi is tailored to our guests’ requests – either by the ranger whilst on evening safari, or by one of our senior rangers who can set up a telescope and together with the use of sky maps and a laser pointer take you on a dedicated sky safari.
-Hot glühwein and finger-snacks are the perfect accompaniment to this special safari.
+Stargazing is always weather permitting and subject to conditions of operations.
+Requests can be made and will be considered accordingly.

 Winter stargazing (May – August) covers constellations such as Scorpius, Sagittarius, Libra, Canis Major and Minor, Crux with its jewel box and coal sack, the Large Magellanic Cloud and any planets that are above the horizon at the time; Saturn, Jupiter and Venus being the most common.
 Jupiter is of particular viewing interest to many guests as through a relatively small telescope its four closest satellites can be clearly seen.
 Sirius, the brightest star in the night sky, is also a firm favourite; its name coming from the ancient Greek meaning ‘glowing’ or ‘scorcher’ due its incredible luminosity.